mini-kep/db/README.md

 From this API an end can get macroeconomic indicators as JSON or CSV.
 An administrator can update the database.

-For example, [by this link](https://minikep-db.herokuapp.com/api/series?name=GDP_yoy&freq=q&start_date=2016-01-01) an administrator returns quarterly year-on-year Russian GDP growth rate as csv file, readable by `R` or `pandas`.
+For example, [by this link](https://minikep-db.herokuapp.com/api/series?name=GDP_yoy&freq=q&start_date=2016-01-01) returns quarterly year-on-year Russian GDP growth rate as csv file, readable by `R` or `pandas`.

 ```
 ,GDP_yoy